ebmdatalab/openprescribing/README.md

 Updating the data
 -----------------

 You may need to add data for new months.
-To do this, active your virtualenv, then import the practices:
+To do this, active your virtualenv, then wget the files you need from the HSCIC site.

-    workon openprescribing
+Then import the practices:

     python manage.py import_hscic_practices --practice_file data/raw_data/[ADDR FILE].CSV -v 2

-If new practices were added, you may want to re-run the practice geocoder:
+(If new practices were added, you may want to re-run the practice geocoder:)

     python manage.py geocode_practices -v 2

+Import the chemicals:

+    python manage.py import_hscic_chemicals --chem_file data/raw_data/[CHEM FILE].CSV -v 2

 Then convert and import the prescribing data:

     python manage.py convert_hscic_prescribing --filename data/raw_data/[PDPI FILE].CSV -v 2
     python manage.py import_hscic_prescribing --filename data/raw_data/[PDPI FORMATTED FILE].CSV -v 2

-Update list sizes for the latest months:
+If necessary, update list sizes for the latest months:

     python manage.py import_list_sizes --filename data/list_sizes/[MONTH FILE].CSV -v 2